 Originally from Austin, Texas, Dr. Ganguly holds bachelor's degrees in biological chemistry and Spanish literature from the University of Chicago.
 She received her medical degree from UT Southwestern, where she concurrently completed her master's in public health with a focus area in health disparities.
-She completed her internal medicine residency training at the University of Washington in Seattle, and then returned to UT Southwestern and Parkland in 2022 to obtain additional training in health equity research and systems innovation.
+She completed her internal medicine residency training at the University of Washington in Seattle and then returned to UT Southwestern and Parkland in 2022 to obtain additional training in health equity research and systems innovation.

-Dr. Ganguly’s research interests include the interrogation of systemic racism in policy and system level factors that manifest in health disparities and designing interventions to advance equitable delivery of care and health policy.
+Dr. Ganguly’s research interests include the interrogation of systemic racism in policy and system-level factors that manifest in health disparities and designing interventions to advance equitable delivery of care and health policy.
 Her prior research included projects focused on racial disparities in pain management and in access to breast cancer screening.
-This work has been recognized by the Institute for Healthcare Improvement and New England Journal of Medicine Catalyst.
+This work has been recognized by the Institute for Healthcare Improvement and the New England Journal of Medicine Catalyst.

 Dr. Ganguly is a member of multiple professional societies, including the Society of General Internal Medicine and the American College of Physicians.